 Google is continually building a more semantic web, which means these markups are increasingly valuable in internet communication.

 What do we mean when by semantic web?
-The Semantic Web is essentially an extension of the current web, where information is given a clearly-defined meaning that both computers and people can understand.
+The Semantic Web is essentially an extension of the current web, where information is given a clearly defined meaning that both computers and people can understand.
 This enables computers and people to more effectively work together.

-Structured data is created using predefined schema and is organized in a clear, tabular format.
+Structured data is created using a predefined schema and is organized in a clear, tabular format.
 Similar to a table, the data is defined by a clear structure where each line of data corresponds with a specified value.

 Most of the internet is unstructured data.
 Data is considered unstructured when it doesn’t conform to a predefined tabular format with clear input categories.

 Schema is a structured data vocabulary that works to define unstructured data (entities, actions, and relationships) like the items listed above so that search engines like Google can understand them.
-Schema.org serves as a sort of like a library of this vocabulary and most Search structured data relies on it.
+Schema.org serves as a sort of a library of this vocabulary and most Search structured data relies on it.
 Schema.org does provide helpful information about structure data implementation and other documentation, but it’s important to also consult Google’s documentation on structured data or the documentation of whichever search engine you would like to rank in.

 As for examples of structured data, we'll focus on the types of structured data that are relevant to search engines.

 RDFa, microdata, and JSON-LD are all code languages that can be embedded into HTML to include metadata on a web document.